whatsupcoders/Flutter-Interview-Questions/README.md

 * What are Global Keys?
 * When to use main Axis Alignment and cross Axis Alignment ?
 * when do we use double.INFINITY?
-* What is Ticker, Tween and Animated Builder ?
 * What is an Ephemeral state?
 * What is the role of a Change Notifier Provider?
 * What is a ValueListenableBuilder?